ish24s/azure-honeypot/setup.md

 ![sl2](/assets/images/sl2.png)

 ## Automation
-- We can also add some slight automation (nothing too crazy) by adding an automation rule onto our alerts
+- We can introduce light automation by adding an automation rule to our brute-force alert.
-- When an incident is created the rule will automatically assign the incident to a specific person and give a task to that person.
+- When an incident is created the rule will automatically assign the the incident to a designated responder and generate a corresponding task for them.

 ![automation](/assets/images/automation.jpg)